LASER-UMASS/basic-stats/README.md

 ### How to clean up (from Terminal):

 1. Run `ant clean` to clean the project (i.e., delete all generated files).

+Program features:

+* Displays a set of entered numbers.
+* Computes the mean of the set of numbers.
+* Computes the median of the set of numbers.